 - small pinch of salt

 - Preheat oven to 275 degrees.
-Line 12 standard muffin tins with paper liners.
+Line 16 standard muffin tins (*or 12 large muffin tins) with paper liners.
 Place 1 whole cookie in the bottom of each lined cup.

 - With an electric mixer on medium high speed, beat cream cheese until smooth, scraping down sides of bowl as needed.
 Gradually add sugar, and beat until combined.
 Beat in vanilla.